Math 222, sec 001, Fall 2012

 The Mathematica notebook we wrote in class, Thursday Feb 4, 1999.

 finding something you like.
+If you find something, post it in The Lounge.
 You could try Calculus.org, for example.
 Although your textbook is free this semester, you can supplement your reading with an increasing number of free calculus texts, such as this one from MIT OpenCourseWare.